Maybe you haven’t thought about this before, husbands. So, I’m here to help you.

 How do you get your wife back?

 I’ve been there with my husband, that’s for sure.
-Able and willing, just not sure what that looked like in that particular moment.
+Able and willing, just not sure what helping looked like in that particular moment.

 The truth is, learning how to encourage and help one another is an art form that takes practice.
-From both parties in your marriage.
 Thankfully, I’m married to someone who gets it and is incredibly helpful and supportive.

-I’m happy to pass on some of the knowledge that I have gained by actually being served by my loving husband these past nine years.
-I’m glad that I can be here to help.
+I’m happy to pass on some of the knowledge that I have gained from being served by my loving husband these past nine years.

-So, here are a few tips for surviving your tired wife, while maybe even giving her a glimmer of hope.
+So, here are a few tips for surviving your tired wife.

 Take the kids…